sunpy/ndcube/docs/installation.rst

         $ pip install ndcube --upgrade

+Please see the `sunpy installation guide for more general installation help <https://docs.sunpy.org/en/stable/installation.html>`__.

 .. _dev_install:

-Installing the Development Version
+Installing the development version
 ----------------------------------

-The stable version of ndcube will be reliable.
-However, if you value getting the latest updates over reliability, or want to contribute to the development of ndcube, you will need to install the development version via `ndcube GitHub repository`_.
+If you want to contribute to the development of `ndcube`, you will need to install the development version via `ndcube GitHub repository`_.
-Let's step through how to do this using miniconda.
+Let's step through how to do this using miniforge.
-For information on installing the miniconda distribution, see the `miniconda website`_.
+For information on installing the miniforge distribution, see the `miniforge website`_.

 First, create a conda environment on your local machine to hold the ndcube bleeding edge version.
 Using a new environment allows you to keep your root environment for stable package releases.